"Instead of stinging nettle, myrtle will rise" (Isaiah 55:13)

 (This is in accordance with certain Gadolei Hador.
 For a very brief summation of their views, please see: Who Backed Charedi Enlistment?
 The title is a misnomer, BTW.
 None of the rabbanim mentioned back charedi enlistment; rather they support the framework of Nachal Charedi for certain types of bachurim from charedi families.)

 Having said all that, there are no hard-‘n’-fast rules.
-Ultimately, the IDF recruiters make their own decision and there are exceptions to the above.
+Ultimately, the IDF recruiters make their own decision and there are exceptions everything stated above.

-What seals the young man’s fate is the interview with the IDF evaluator of mental ability (my son is super-smart), during which my son did not make the right impression.
+What seals the young man’s fate is the interview with the IDF evaluator of mental health, during which my son did not make a good impression.
 It’s still not clear to me if he came off as too right-wing or something else, or if she'd already decided the outcome in her head from the first.

 But like I said, they don’t want charedi rebels or misfits in the regular IDF, just in Nachal Charedi.